-IT Admin BI Developer Platform Owner โ This section covers CI/CD deployment patterns, Git integration, capacity SKUs, cost optimization, and step-by-step migration strategies from Synapse, ADF, Power BI Premium, and on-premises systems.
+IT Admin BI Developer Platform Owner โ This section covers CI/CD deployment patterns, Git integration, and step-by-step migration strategies from Synapse, ADF, Power BI Premium, and on-premises systems.

 Deployment Patterns